Corporal Fenwicks Chesoli was as the Nation Newspaper then reported:

 They went back home but luckily at Kamiti, there was a prison officer from Bungoma whom they knew and therefore used him so much to get information on the whereabouts of their son.
 He used to inform them occasionally how he was progressing together with the other five ex-officers with whom he was sharing a cell.

 Later in 1986, the prison officer from Bungoma went on leave and ongoing back; he found Chesoli and the other five missings.
-Bearing on how sensitive their case was, that prison officer could not ask anything but just came back and went straight up to Chesoli`s place at Kitayi and informed his parents and family members that their son had been moved to a different place which he did not know.
+Bearing how sensitive their case was, that prison officials could not ask anything but just came back and went straight up to Chesoli`s place at Kitayi and informed his parents and family members that their son had been moved to a different place which he did not know.

 Chesoli according to all of our sources was very good at English and he was a great orator a characteristic that resonated with Hezekiah Ochuka who was charismatic and that is why he was very close to him.
 Our sources say it was Ochuka and Chesoli who could boldly face the Chief of the General Staff during their occasional meetings and ask him to look into their problems and solve them.